wlonk/arcadia/vingt-et-un.md

      2. Injured
      3. Dead

-A note on stakes: I said not to make them directly contradictory, and promised to explain why.
-The short version is that, with multiple PCs involved, you each might come in above the dealer, so your stakes must be at least broadly mutually compatible.
-If you need to resolve a disagreement in how the stakes pan out, the person with the higher total without going bust gets to decide.
-But consensus and collaboration should be the order of the day.

-If you want something directly from another PC as stakes, you may ask for it, but you may never demand it.
-They always retain a choice.
-If you win (either fully or with compromise), you may present your stakes to the player of the character in question.
-If they agree, they gain a token for their trouble.
-If they do not, they must pay you a token.
-If you went bust, they are under no obligations to you at all.
+  * Generic costs TODO:
+      * Significantly change an NPC's relationship with the PC. _It's up to the GM to play this to the hilt!_
+      * Make the PC suffer some emotional toll (exhaustion, shame, anger, anxiety, etc.) _It's up to the player to play this to the hilt, until it's resolved!_
+      * Change the PC's reputation, typically for the worse, among some group of people. _This is like changing someone's relationship, but a bit softer and broader._
+      * Some other appropriate cost: money, health, etc.

+TODO: Maybe this should be inverted, consequences by tier, not tiers by consequence.

+TODO: for each one, give ways it might be recovered.
+So:

+If you come in below your opposition, or go bust, the GM will tell you what cost you suffer, as appropriate for your escalation level.
+You may spend two tokens to reduce your cost by one level.
+You may only do this once.

+You may also spend a number of tokens equal to the current escalation level to impose an equal cost on the victor.
+If you are at the first escalation level, spend one token to make it such that, though they might win, your opponent also suffers rumours, for example.

+TODO deal with PvP and forcing another PC to take certain kinds of action or feel certain things.

+---

-At the end of the scene (which may include many exchanges), each player evaluates whether they fulfilled any of the conditions for their social role.
+At the end of the scene (which may include many beats), each player evaluates whether they fulfilled any of the conditions for their social role.
 If so, they take a token.
 They do not have to have fought for stakes to do this.

 Then, each player evaluates whether they fulfilled any of the conditions for their two desires.
 They may draw one card for each desire they hit, so zero,